needle-tools/selective-profiling/package/Readme.md

 # Selective Profiling for Unity
-## Runtime deep profiling individual methods 🔬
+## Runtime deep profile individual methods 🔬

-![](Documentation~/profiler-select.png)

 With selective profiler you can choose individual methods to profile from Unity Profiler.
 Just select a method in the Profiler window and choose ``Profile`` to automatically get more precice information.

+![](Documentation~/profiler-select.png)

+![](Documentation~/beforeafter.png)

 ## Features 🧬
-- Select methods in the Unity Profiler to start or stop deep profiling, at any time!
+- ### Select methods in the Unity Profiler to start or stop deep profiling, at any time!
 No domain reload or restart needed.
-- Mark methods or classes in your project to be always deep profiled without having to turn on Deep Profiling for your whole project.

-![](Documentation~/beforeafter.png)

 ![](Documentation~/profiler-select.gif)
+- ### Mark methods or classes in your project with ``[AlwaysProfile]`` to be always deep profiled without having to turn on Deep Profiling for your whole project or selecting specific methods.

 ## Installation 💾
 1)